isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

-Alternatively, students can email the SLS Helpdesk at&nbsp;[helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
+Alternatively, students can email the SLS Helpdesk at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>.
 When emailing the SLS Helpdesk, they should include their full name, name of school and form class.
 	</div>
 </li><li>
 		<input id="accordion2" type="checkbox">